 Cities are dynamic and ever-changing places that experience many cycles of physical and economic growth and change over time.
 The General Plan (updated every decade or so) and associated community plans (historically updated every 20-30 years), provide policy guidance for this on-going evolution, while the day-to-day, neighborhoodby-neighborhood, lot-by-lot "steering mechanism" for changing the built environment is guided by the Development Code (also known as the zoning ordinance) and other related municipal standards.
-Prior to the adoption of the new Citywide Development Code in 2015, Fresno's zoning standards focused mostly on land use, and included relatively generic, suburban physical design standards that are common to many cities and towns.
-The existing zoning regulations could not successfully reshape and refurbish Downtown.
+Prior to the adoption of the new Citywide Development Code in 2015, Fresno's zoning standards focused mostly on land use, and include relatively generic, suburban physical design standards that are common to many cities and towns.
+For managing routine changes in the use of existing buildings, the existing zoning regulations worked quite well, but could not successfully reshape and refurbish Downtown.
 Improved zoning standards from the new Development Code are temporarily being applied to Downtown, but a Specific Plan and form-based code will ultimately be necessary to achieve the desired revival of the area.